-There is concern with the proposed Proportion of Openings (Windows and Doors), in that the rhythm and placement of the windows on the existing structure may no longer reflect the window pattern of the historic structure.
+There have been modifications made to the windows and doors that impact the Proportion of Openings (Windows and Doors).
+There was previous concern from staff that the rhythm and placement of the windows on the existing structure may no longer reflect the window pattern of the historic structure.
 Also, the placement of windows/doors that correlate to the use and floor levels within the building creates an array of window placements on some of the building elevations.
-There are concerns that the proposed window sizes could create a conflict with the transition of the original structure to the new addition, but their placement does aid in providing distinction between floors.
-For example, the original sliding glass doors on the rear/west side of the guest cottage are being retained at the 3rd floor level and appear out of place at that plane.
-The existing awning style window on the same elevation is also proposed to be retained, where it would be standard practice to replace it with a single-hung window.
+There are concerns that the proposed window sizes could create a conflict with the transition of the original structure to the new addition.
+For example, the original sliding glass doors on the rear/west side of the guest cottage are being retained at the 3rd floor level and look out of place at that plane.
+The existing awning style window on the same elevation is also proposed to be retained, where it would be standard practice to replace the window with a single-hung window.
 Consideration could be given to modifying the sliding glass door opening to accommodate a balcony or to incorporate the use of standard windows that are in line with the design of other proposed windows.
-All of the windows on the existing residence are to be replaced with impact resistant, clear, no low-e, non-reflective, no tint glass; with nearly all of the existing openings remaining in their original location.
-On the south elevation, a square window is to be replaced with a single hung window.
+The applicant has modified the windows on the following elevations: